CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 ## Metamask

-When navigating to the [MAD](XXX) website, the user is invited to connect his wallet to the DApp.
+When navigating to [MAD](XXX), the user is provided with some feedback about his MetaMask installation.

+If Metamask is not detected, the following popup is displayed:

 ![image](https://user-images.githubusercontent.com/34804976/147744304-37cdb0d5-08a5-4804-a53e-1aec8ea66f45.png)

+Moreover, the MetaMask button reflects the connection status:

+Metamask not installed:

 ![image](https://user-images.githubusercontent.com/34804976/147744348-c4a2ecf2-1dc6-49bb-8606-7991edf90705.png)

+Metamask is locked:

 ![image](https://user-images.githubusercontent.com/34804976/147744257-4197cda1-7ea2-4c6c-a40b-82649dfd6e62.png)

+Wallet is not connected to the DApp:

 ![image](https://user-images.githubusercontent.com/34804976/147744380-3ced5dd2-4938-47be-9fc7-d85460a30f3f.png)

+Wallet is connected to the DApp:

 ![image](https://user-images.githubusercontent.com/34804976/147744405-cfc84476-ca88-4710-8373-a4ddd433c9a7.png)